CFO trends 2025: 6 insights & priorities for a bumper business year

 “Crisis times really put a requirement on leadership that your #1 job is to simplify for your team, says ClickUp CFO Dan Zhang.
 “How do you help the team shut down the noise, focus, define success, and deliver?”

 Despite your first instincts, the answer probably isn’t more data and measurement.
 Vulnavia Gura, CFO at TheStudentHub, explains that “leadership has moved more toward mentorship.
-Previously it was all about KPIs.
-Now you need to make sure your people are ok, they’re comfortable.
+Previously, it was all about KPIs.
+Now you need to make sure your people are okay; they’re comfortable.
 These are signals for productivity later.”

 CFOs are senior executives in both title and experience, and the mere fact that you’ve probably been through crises before and come out unscathed is valuable.
 Others want to see that this isn’t your first rodeo.